-First and foremost, Loveland Magazine is not connected, owned, funded or controlled by the City of Loveland, the Chamber of Commerce, or any other corporation.
+We are locally and independently owned with offices in Loveland, Ohio… where we live.
+Before Loveland Magazine was published in 2004 it had been nearly four decades since Loveland had its own newspaper.
+Loveland Magazine is not connected, owned, or funded by the City of Loveland, the Chamber of Commerce, or any other corporation.
 We are not affiliated with any other publication.
-We are locally and independently owned with offices in Loveland… where we live.

 Publisher and Editor: David Miller